 Importance of Infinite Series in Calculus

-Infinite series helps you to solve complex functions in a simpler way.
-An infinite series is also the sum of infinite sequence of terms.
-It helps a lot in solving advanced and hard calculus problems mostly related to physics, mathematics, engineering, etc.
+Infinite series help you solve complex functions in a simpler way.
+An infinite series is the sum of an infinite sequence of terms.
+It helps in solving advanced calculus problems, particularly those related to physics, mathematics, and engineering applications.

 Understanding Convergence and Divergence

-- Convergent Series: A series converges if the sum of its terms approaches a specific number.
+- Convergent Series: A series converges if the sum of its terms approaches a specific finite number.

 - Divergent Series: If the sum of an infinite series does not settle to a finite value, it is considered divergent.